chopardda/GMA/README.md

 `
 5. Rerun steps 1-4, using `./output/relabeled` as the labeled_kp_path and `./output/tracked_relabeled` as the tracked_kp_path, and so on
 6. After you are satisfied, the final tracked keypoints located at the path provided to the `--tracked_kp_path` flag in the last iteration can be used for further analysis.

+## Classification problem from tracked keypoints

+Computing the label prediction for the classification problem in the tracked videos.
+Using the coordinates of the keypoints and cross validation.
+Execute the following command:

+`
+python feature_extraction.py
+`

+You can modify the parameters for the training with the following flags:
+- `--seed`: Random seed
+- `--epochs`: Number of epochs
+- `--folds`: Number of folds for cross validation
+- `--batch_size`: Batch size
+- `--type_a`: Type of classification problem between the early and late videos.
+Options: `early` or `late`
+- `--directory`: Path to the tracked keypoints
+- `--model`: Model architecture to use for training